zephyrproject-rtos/zephyr/boards/arm/reel_board/doc/index.rst

 |           |            | HDC1010 polling      |
 +-----------+------------+----------------------+

-Other hardware features are not supported by the Zephyr kernel.
+Other hardware features have not been enabled yet for this board.

 Connections and IOs
 ===================